Citizenship in Miami, FL

 The statutory period to prove good moral character in most cases is 5 years.
 However, certain criminal convictions can bar you from ever obtaining citizenship.

-If you are not a United States Citizen, you should always seek the advice of an attorney with experience in criminal and immigration law prior to entering a plea to any criminal charge.
+If you are not a United States Citizen, you should always seek the advice of an immigration attorney with experience in criminal and immigration law prior to entering a plea to any criminal charge.

 There are both mandatory and conditional bars.
 Mandatory bars will always prevent you from obtaining citizenship.
 The only remedy for a mandatory bar is to vacate the underlying criminal conviction and obtain a plea that does not bar naturalization.
 Mandatory bars to good moral character are: